L04DB4L4NC3R/groff-cheatsheet/examples/preprocessing/tables/README.md

 .TE
 ```

 You can also use the `-t` flag in groff to use this preprocessor.
+See [this file](./table.ms) for reference.